LovesTha/LovesTha.github.io/_posts/2009-09-14-uril-the-planestalker.markdown

 4 Mountain
 Krosan Verge

-So thats where the deck list sits currently.
+So that's where the deck list sits currently.
 Now I need to put it together and try it out locally a few times before Austin.
 GP Melbourne will give me a definite chance to give it a work out but I'll be heading for the US straight after it so I wont have much time.

 Here follows what I think the plane deck will look like for it: